- Weekly summary and recap.

 - Popular ETFs.

 - Chart of the week

-- The U.S. dollar was steady on the week.
+- The U.S. dollar finished the week higher.

 2. Analysis of major indexes